-Zac Littlewood was awarded a Tier 1 Scholarship within the 2022 Sport Australia Hall of Fame Scholarship and Mentoring Program and was paired with Steve Hooker OAM as his Mentor.
+Zac Littlewood is a sailor who was awarded a Tier 1 Scholarship within the 2022 Sport Australia Hall of Fame Scholarship and Mentoring Program, and was paired with Olympic gold medallist Steve Hooker OAM as his Mentor.

-Zac was born in Perth and started sailing as an eight-year-old, in 2009 at the Royal Freshwater Bay Yacht Club.
+Zac was born in Perth in 2001 and started sailing as an eight-year-old at the Royal Freshwater Yacht Club.
+He is now a world champion.

 “I was incredibly happy and honoured to find out that I was chosen as a Sport Australia Hall of Fame Tier 1 recipient for 2022.
 Looking at all the past winners of the Scholarship and what they have achieved after receiving this support, is a real inspiration and motivation for myself.
 Having access to Steve Hooker who has reached the pinnacle of his sport is exciting and I look forward to learning as much as I can from his experiences as well as his feedback on what I can do better as an athlete and how to increase sponsorship and funding.” – Zac Littlewood on being selected as a 2022 Tier 1 Scholarship Holder.